Video Prediction Transformers without Recurrence or Convolution: Experiments

 {\bf Human3.6m.} The Human3.6M dataset ~\citep{human} comprises 3.6 million unique human poses with their corresponding images, serving as a benchmark for motion prediction tasks.
 Human motion prediction is particularly challenging due to high resolution input and complex human movement dynamics.
 Following OpenSTL ~\citep{tan2024openstl}, we downsample the dataset from 1000×1000×3 to 256×256×3.
 We use four observations to predict the next four frames.

+\modelname{} achieves SOTA on Human3.6M.
 Compared to SimVP, \modelname{} Quadruplet-TSST reduces MSE from 115.8 to 110.9, significantly improving human motion prediction.
 At the same time, \modelname{} requires only 12.7M parameters, much fewer than SimVP’s 41.2M.
 Furthermore, its computational cost is only 65G FLOPs, less than one third of SimVP’s 197G, while maintaining a higher inference speed.

 \modelname{} also substantially reduces the computational cost compared to PredRNN++.
 While PredRNN++ requires 1033G FLOPs, \modelname{} Quadruplet-TSST achieves comparative MSE and superior MAE and SSIM using only one-tenth of the computation.